xapian/xapian/xapian-core/docs/admin_notes.rst

 that Xapian uses itself, there should be no problems.
-However, be aware that new versions of Xapian may use new files in the database directory, and it is also possible that new backend formats may not be compatible with the technique (eg, it is possible that a future backend could store its entire database in a single file, not in a directory).
+However, be aware that new versions of Xapian may use new files in the database directory, and it is also possible that new backend formats may not be compatible with the technique (e.g., it is possible that a future backend could store its entire database in a single file, not in a directory).